sateesh2020/web-server-kit/docs/Features and Modules.md

 ## State Management

-The counter module provides three examples of state management for your Apollo Universal Starter Kit-based applications.
+The counter module provides three examples of state management for your Web Server Kit-based applications.
 The starter kit stores the state on the client using Apollo Link State and Redux.
 The application state is also stored on the server using Apollo Subscriptions for real-time updates.